-Typological thinking and population thinking, two philosophical views of science, gave rise to two approaches to statistical analysis, particularly in the form of regression analysis that is the most widely used methodological tool in quantitative social science today.
-Lacking better labels, I call the two approaches the "Gaussian Approach" and the "Galtonian Approach."
-Stylistically, we can draw the following contrast:
+Typological thinking and population thinking, two philosophical views of science, gave rise to two approaches to statistical analysis, particularly in the form of regression analysis, that is the most widely used methodological tool in quantitative social science today.
+Lacking better labels, I call the two approaches the "Gaussian Approach" and the "Galtonian Approach."4 Stylistically, we can draw the following contrast:

-Gaussian Approach (Typological Thinking): Observed Data = Constant Model + Measurement Error Galtonian Approach (Population Thinking): Observed Data = Systematic (between-group) Variability + Remaining (within-group) Variability

-This difference between the two is very subtle, as it pertains to the interpretation, but not the parameter estimation, of regression.
-After all, researchers use the same mathematical formulas and statistical packages and look up the same statistical tables for statistical inferences, regardless of their philosophical view of regression or, more likely, despite their lack of a clear view of this distinction.
+- Gaussian approach (typological thinking): Observed data = constant model + measurement error - Galtonian approach (population thinking): Observed data = systematic (between-group) Variability + remaining (within-group) variability estimation, of regression.5 After all, researchers use the same mathematical formulas and statistical packages and look up the same statistical tables for statistical inferences, regardless of their philosophical view of regression or, more likely, despite their unawareness of such a distinction.